-Other Programs That Address Local Need
+Other Services and Programs that Address Local Need

 In addition to the 5 Core Services that all Centers for Independent Living offer, Disability Achievement Center offers additional programs based on the needs of the local community.

-- Medical Equipment Recycling Program
+Medical Equipment Recycling Program

-- Consumer Equipment & Modification Assistance
+Consumer Equipment & Modification Assistance

 The Center has assisted hundreds of consumers to enhance their independence by obtaining equipment from our Medical Equipment Recycling Program, or MERP.
-Donations of equipment such as wheelchairs, shower chairs, walkers and Hoyer lifts etc. are made to the Center which we in turn give to individuals who cannot afford to pay for these items.
+Donations of equipment such as wheelchairs, shower chairs, walkers and Hoyer lifts etc. are made to the Center which we, in turn, give to individuals who cannot afford to pay for these items.

 The equipment is professionally cleaned, evaluated and eventually matched up to someone in need.
 Repairs will be made if needed and as funds are available, before giving the equipment away.

 Equipment available through the MERP is 100% dependent upon what has been donated to the Center.

 You can help!!

 If you or someone you know no longer needs a piece of equipment please consider donating it to Disability Achievement Center.
 Medical equipment can be costly.
 Your donation could mean independence to someone in our community.
 We will see that gets to an individual in need.
 A letter of receipt will be mailed to you.
 All donations are tax-deductible.
 For health and safety reasons we are unable to accept donations of medications or edible products.